sumtxt/wiesbaden/README.md

 [![Downloads](http://cranlogs.r-pkg.org/badges/grand-total/wiesbaden)](https://CRAN.R-project.org/package=wiesbaden)
 <!-- badges: end -->

+> [!CAUTION]
+The Federal Statistical Office of Germany (DESTATIS) will discontinue the API currently used by this R package, which means the package will stop working for [genesis.destatis.de](https://www-genesis.destatis.de/genesis/online) in mid-2025.
+The APIs for the other databases—[regionalstatistik.de](https://www.regionalstatistik.de/genesis/online), [bildungsmonitoring.de](https://www.bildungsmonitoring.de/bildung/online/logon), and [landesdatenbank.nrw.de](https://www.landesdatenbank.nrw.de)—will also be shut down in the near future. **There are no plans to update this package to support the new API**, so users are encouraged to switch to the R package [`restatis`](https://correlaid.github.io/restatis/).

-The R package `wiesbaden` provides functions to directly retrieve data from databases maintained by the Federal Statistical Office of Germany (DESTATIS) in Wiesbaden.
+Since 2016 the R package `wiesbaden` provides functions to directly retrieve data from databases maintained by the Federal Statistical Office of Germany (DESTATIS) in Wiesbaden.
 The package uses the SOAP XML web service from DESTATIS [(PDF Documentation)](https://www-genesis.destatis.de/genesis/online?Menu=Webservice).

 Access to the following databases is implemented: